microsoft/code-with-engineering-playbook/docs/continuous-integration/dev-sec-ops/evaluate-oss/README.md

 - Can you avoid adding it as a dependency?
 The best dependency is the one you don't have.
 - Is it maintained?
 How often and at what engineering rigor (i.e. code reviews, branch protection, tests)
 - Is there evidence that effort is taken to make it secure?
 - Can you find a reference that it is used significantly downstream by other projects or is referenced by known and trusted documentation?
+How many stars and forks does it have on GitHub?
 - Is it easy to use securely?
+- Does the license allow you to use it in your project?
 - Are there instructions on how to report vulnerabilities?
 - Does it have any known vulnerabilities or security issues?
 - Are its dependencies secure, or at least up to date and actively maintained?
 - Has it been audited by a third party such as the [OpenSSF Security Reviews](https://github.com/ossf/security-reviews/blob/main/Overview.md#readme)?